osism/testbed/docs/source/deployment.rst

    created.
 The environment is only prepared and the manager is provided.
 This is customizable.

+   * Use ``deploy-identity`` to deploy identity services when building the environment.
+     This also includes all required infrastructure services.
    * Use ``deploy-infra`` to deploy infrastructure services when building the environment.
    * Use ``deploy-ceph`` to deploy Ceph when building the environment.
    * Use ``deploy-openstack`` to deploy OpenStack when building the environment.
 This also